 So here’s the deal.
 While doing some research on the town before I went on my trip and I had read that the owner, Bob, used to be the president of marketing for Sony Television before he was laid off and the name rang a bell from my early stint at a television marketing and advertising agency back in the early 2000s.
-His marketing background totally explains why I heard two different tourists ask where Bob’s Well Bread was located I was shopping in other spots in town (Which c’mon people, the town has one main street.
+His marketing background totally explains why I heard two different tourists ask where Bob’s Well Bread was located while I was shopping in other spots in town (I mean, c’mon people, the town has one main street.
 One!
 Just walk around a bit more and you’ll find it!).
-He’s still in marketing, but instead of syndicated television, it’s buttery, layered pastries.
+He’s still in marketing, but instead of syndicated television, he’s marketing delicious, buttery, layered pastries.

 I didn’t eat at Pico, but I did walk in to check it out and the interior blew me away!
 It was huge, filled with wine, and had a lovely back patio!
 When I venture back to Los Alamos sometime with my husband, we will definitely be stopping at Pico for a meal, and if I’m honest, probably for their Sunday Burger Night!

 Where to Drink in Los Alamos, California